alexamirejibi/translearner/README.md

 ```

+NOTE: optimal language reward coefficient will vary by task.
+If the amount of language rewards starts to grow at a fast pace and and the external rewards flatten out, the coefficient is too high.

 To train TransLEARNer model:
 You'll need to push it to the Huggingface hub, so log in with your token before you do this.